Proudly serving The Woodlands, Spring, Tomball, Magnolia, Conroe, Cypress, Shenandoah, Oak Ridge North, and all of Montgomery and Harris Counties.

 Will my crown look natural?

 Absolutely.
 This is where experience matters.
 Dr. Chris and Dr. Angela are both Fellows in the Academy of General Dentistry.
 It’s a designation that requires hundreds of hours of advanced training in restorative techniques.
-They understand how to match shape, contour, and translucency so your crown blends seamlessly with your smile.
+They understand how to match shape, contour, and translucency so that your crown blends seamlessly with your smile.

 Can you fix a crown that’s come loose or fallen out?